jeremyrsellars/no-new-legacy/posts/2018-11-11 Generative Testing Simple Generators.md

 ## FsCheck Generators

 Let's see how to create and use a generator in FsCheck.
-In this case, we'll ask clojure.spec for a int generator.
-It creates a `clojure.test.check.generators.Generator`, then generate some examples with it.
+Again, we'll ask for an int generator.
+It creates an instance of a .Net class called `FsCheck.Gen`.

 C#'s type system may help describe what is going on for our type-oriented friends.